trptcolin/parade/README.md

     > The directory structure is no longer `_preshow`, I saw no reason why that could not be a regularly named directory `preshow`.

-* Onepage
+* Onepage and Static

-    > Currently this is crashing when I am using this feature.
-However, I never required this feature so I have not been concerned with fixing it in the work that I have done.
+    > I have removed this feature.
+I never used it and the work I started to complete caused it initially to break.

-* Static
+* PDF

-    > This is likely crashing as well.
-Again it is a feature I was not using so I have not been concerned with fixing it.
+    > PDF support never worked when the user requested the route because of an issue with single-threaded requesting of resources.
+Essentially you could go to 'http://localhost:9090/pdf' and bring the presenting system to a halt.
+I removed the feature for the moment.

 * Command-Line Utilities

     > I have never used them to generate a presentation so I may have likely broken some of that functionality.

-### The Ugly

-* PDF Support

-    > PDF support was never great to begin with when you started to use custom stylesheets and now it's likely worse then before when even using the standard styles.
-This is a lower priority issue for me at the moment.

 # Installation and Usage